-Please note that most of the following information does not apply to our summer school partnerships, but to our semester program partnerships only.
-For a list of all partner universities, please click here or check our downloads section.
-You will also find more detailed information about each partner university in the MOODLE course International Office.
+Please note that most of the following information does not apply to our summer school partnerships, but to our semester programme partnerships only.
+For a list of all partner universities, please check our download section.
+You will also find more detailed information about each partner university in the Moodle course International Office.

 ATTENTION Master Students: Master students in the Tripartite Master’s programme in International Management have already been assigned a study abroad combination in their study contract.
 These students do not need to follow these instructions for outgoing students as the process differs for them.
 Our Master Team International Management will inform all Tripartite students about the necessary steps they need to take in preparation for their semester(s) abroad.
 All other Master students should discuss their interest in studying abroad not only with the International Office, but also with their Study Programme Director.

 For Bachelor students, the 2nd year of their degree programme is the ideal period for studying abroad (3rd and/or 4th semester / AKM semester).
 In some instances, the 3rd year may also be an option.
 Master students should contact their Study Programme Director to discuss which semester(s) may be most suitable for study abroad.
 If you would like to study abroad for less than one semester, a summer or winter school may be a great option for you.
 You may find one that fits right into your semester break.
 If you wish to study abroad for two semesters, please be aware of the following:

 - Depending on the cooperation agreement we have with our partner universities, a two semester stay may not be an option.
 Check with the SRH International Office to find out if the university of your choice covers two-semester stays.

 - You should start your studies abroad in the winter semester since your stay must be completed within the same academic year.
 If you begin your studies at a foreign host university in the summer semester, you may not be able to extend.

 In general, you may study abroad at any university in the world.
 We highly recommend choosing one of our partner universities for your study abroad adventure.